 2021 and 2022 saw an unprecedented wave of exits from the industry – these exits should stabilize as utilization comes back to historical norms.
 Combine this with the fact that consulting’s biggest competitors for talent – Wall Street and Silicon Valley – are conducting layoffs and slowing hiring because of the rising cost of capital, and these factors will put downward pressure on salary raises headed into the 2024 cycle.

 With more eager candidates than ever before chasing the prestige, pay, and relative stability of a consulting job, the consulting job market will be even more competitive this year.

 How has this impacted consulting salary trends?

-Below are salary figures for those joining management consulting positions in 2020.
-The data comes from our interview prep clients who received job offers, our website readers (like you!), and firm representatives.
-The salary data is for those recruited straight from an undergraduate, master’s, MBA, or PhD program.
+Below are salary figures for those joining management consulting positions in 2023.
+The data comes from our interview prep clients who received written job offers and firm representatives.
+The salary data is for those recruited straight from an undergraduate, master’s, MBA, or PhD program or those that were hired at the same level.
 All salary figures are in U.S. dollars unless otherwise stated.

 If you have any management consulting salary data you would like to share, we would love to hear from you.
 You can fill out this anonymous form or send us an email.
 As always, your anonymity is guaranteed.

 Full-time consulting offers are nice, but bonuses have the potential to take your comp from good to great.
 Generally, consulting full-time hires receive signing bonuses, relocation bonuses, end-of-year performance bonuses, and more.
 Consulting interns are less likely to receive bonuses, although some firms do offer relocation or signing bonuses.

 More firms are starting to offer returning interns a larger signing bonus than full-time counterparts who interned somewhere else.
 The most extravagant of these include MBA second-year tuition coverage plus signing bonuses (here’s looking at you, Deloitte).

 When analyzing these bonuses, there are 5 things you should keep in mind: